scope-lab-vu/Beta-VAE-OOD-Detector/data-generation/README.md

 We use a scenario description DSML written in [textX](https://textx.github.io/textX/stable/) to generate different scenes with different weather patterns.

-[Scenrio.entity](https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/blob/main/data-generation/textx-scenario-description/demo/scene.entity) -- Has the entities of a CARLA scenarion.
-The entities are town name, weather, ego_agent, other_agent, global_route, and hazard_list.
+[Scene.entity](https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/blob/main/data-generation/textx-scenario-description/demo/scene.entity) -- Has the entities of a CARLA scene.
+The entities are sun_angle, cloudiness, precipitation, brightness, and road_segments.
+These parameters can take a continuous or discrete value.

 [entity.tx](https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/blob/main/data-generation/textx-scenario-description/demo/entity.tx) -- Has the grammer for the scenario description language.